qwx9/notes/net/algorithms/machinelearning/supervised.learning.md

 and sends offers to clients that are predicted as "volatile".
 There again we want more precision.

+Essentially, there is a trade-off between recall(+) and precision(+), wrt the *cost* of, respecively, false negatives or false positives.
+If false negatives are more expensive, then good recall is required.
+For instance, when predicting bad loans that would default, we don't want to lose money so we want high recall.

+Some examples where precision is more important, ie. false positives are much worse than false negatives:

+- indian jurisprudence: 100 culprits may be let go free, but no innocent may be punished: recall is low, but we want absolute certainty that only criminals are punished, hence precision must be high.
+- plenty of fish in the ocean: missing fish isn't costly since there are many, but picking the wrong fish is expensive.
+- good restaurant for a date: we don't want to risk bad restaurants, so we want to avoid those at all costs, while the list of predicted good restaurants could contain as many good restaurants as possible, but it's alright to not pick the top.

 ### Validation and overfitting